 Melissa assists in real estate and loan closings, Commissioner of Accounts work, estates, wills, and corporate and business matters.
 She also assists in telecommunications and municipal work.

-She and her husband, Robert, have three sons and two grandchildren.
+She and her husband, Robert, have three sons and five grandchildren.

 Amber G. Cockram

 Amber is a life-long resident of Floyd County and a 1999 graduate of Floyd County High School.
 She is a 2002 graduate of Virginia Western Community College with an Associates Degree in Administrative Support Technology.
 Amber joined the firm in May of 2001.

 Amber is a trained real estate title examiner and assists in real estate and loan closings.
 In addition, Amber also assists in business and corporate work, foreclosures and wills.

 She and her husband, Bradly, have two daughters and a son.

 Jessie lives in the Alum Ridge section of Floyd County.
 She is a 1998 graduate of Floyd County High School.
 Prior to joining the firm, Jessie was legal assistant for the firm of Stephanie Murray Shortt, P.C.
 Her father Robert Boswell, is a retired Floyd County attorney.

 Jessie assists with litigation, both civil and criminal, and assists with wills, estates, and corporate, municipal and business work.

 She and her husband, Matthew, have a son and a daughter